FZambia/cyclone-sse/README.md

 This is a jquery plugin.
 Its job is to find all special DOM elements which describe channels we want to listen on this page.
-As it found such elements plugin creates a SINGLE connection to cyclone SSE server.
+As it found such elements plugin creates a SINGLE connection to cyclone SSE server (something like multiplexing - http://en.wikipedia.org/wiki/Multiplexing).
 Moreover when any event appears it triggers corresponding DOM element - so you can process easily process it.